Frequently Asked Questions and Useful Information

 A charge will be made when you pay by credit or debit card, to reflect the costs of processing these payments.
-We’ll let you know the amount when you book.
+These will be listed on the advert and we’ll let you know the amount when you call.

-Most of our holidays include transfers.
-When they don’t, we’ll make it clear when you book.
+Most of our holidays do not include transfers.
 If you’d like to add transfers, just give us a call.

 Your booking confirmation